Articles of Association

 Funding for public benefit purposes

-Funding may not be provided for political or religious purposes.
+Support may not be granted for political or religious purposes.

 The board determines the scope of the annual funding to be awarded.